Photos

 Hiking

 The Nipmuck Trail connects to Fifty Foot Cliff by heading north or Wolf Rock by heading south.
-Within the park the trail is easy to follow and is relatively easy walking with a few rocky slopes.
+Within the park the trail is easy to follow and is relatively easy walking though with a few rocky slopes.
 North of Clover Mill Rd the trail follows Schoolhouse Brook until reaching Bicentennial Pond.
-It briefly follows the stone path before abruptly heading back into the trees.
+It briefly follows the crushed stone path before abruptly heading back into the trees.
 This section is less traveled and awkwardly passes the edge of private property to reach a brief road walk on Spring Hill Rd.

 The Bird Loop trail also connects to two other Joshua’s Trust properties the Harriet E. Babcock Preserve and the Holt-Kinney Woods.
 There is much to explore here so Schoolhouse Brook Park will likely require repeat visits in order to take in all it has to offer. from the old orchard to the spring wildflowers or the old stone dam.